 However, when going downhill the car will pick up speed and the transmission will sense the higher road speed and try to change up to a higher gear.
 This is not useful as a lower gear is required on downward gradients.
 The driver can override this feature by manually selecting a lower gear (1 or 2) to maintain speed control on the hill.
 This is useful when going down a steep hill, manoeuvring, driving on icy roads, or in heavy traffic.

 Sometimes you need quick acceleration, maybe to overtake another vehicle.
 In a manual vehicle, you can select a lower gear, for quick acceleration.
 However, in an automatic, to get this change down of gear, called 'kick-down', you need to sharply press the accelerator pedal right down.
 This causes the quick down change of gear and more power for accelerating.
 When the need is over, just ease off the accelerator and the car changes up gears again.

-Mostly, use the right foot only, for braking or accelerating, in normal driving conditions, as you would in a manual vehicle.
-If you need to do some manoeuvring, it is ok to use both feet lightly, left on brake and right on gas.
+When driving an automatic car, you would mostly use the right foot only for braking or accelerating in normal driving conditions; as you would in a manual vehicle.
+If you need to do some manoeuvring, it is ok to use both feet lightly; left on the brake and right on the gas.

 Driving an automatic car can be strange to begin with, but study your vehicle, practise driving and learn to anticipate the need for the early release of the gas pedal, and progressive braking.

 Remember, slowing down to take a turn or bend in the road can trick the transmission into changing down a gear as you approach.
 So, learn to slow down before you reach the corner, easing off the accelerator gently as you turn.